MilkBiscuit/passcode_warehouse/ReadMe.md

 Just recently, I found it's extremely easy to make a desktop App via Python, so here it is, **Passcode Warehouse**, the local, offline version of LastPass.

+# Passcode Warehouse
+I've tried as best as I can to make the GUI design self-explanatory.
+## Screenshots

+## Data storage encryption
+Passwords have been encrypted already before saving into file.
+The JSON file data saved on your local machine looks like this:

+[//]: # (TODO: Wait for the whole UI complete)

 # Read More
 [Password rules are bullshit](https://blog.codinghorror.com/password-rules-are-bullshit/)